LudvigOlsen/cvms/README.md

   - `evaluate()` is added.
 Evaluate your model’s predictions with the same metrics as used in `cross_validate()`.

-  - AUC calculation has changed.
+  - `Binomial` AUC calculation has changed.
 Now explicitly sets the direction in `pROC::roc`.
 (27th of May 2019)

   - Argument `positive` now defaults to `2`.
 If a dependent variable has the values 0 and 1, 1 is now the default positive class, as that’s